TylerAudet/722/README.md

 ### Quality filter ###

 Next I need to filter for quality because accuracy is very important for SNP calling, as low quaslity can result in false positives.
 To do this I can use `samtools view` to filter out reads below a certain quality score.
-I Did this code twice, one with a conservative quality of 20, and again with a more stringent quality of 30.
+I ran this code twice, once with a conservative quality of 20, and again with a more stringent quality of 30 as the threshold.
 I compared the coverage between the two and found that a more stringent quality score removed more reads without impacting the coverage, so I decided to go with a quality filter of 30.

 ````
 #for all files